WICG/media-feeds/explainer.md

 If an object is a TV series the following properties **are required**:

-1. `numberOfEpisodes` - the total number of episodes a season has

-2. `numberOfSeasons` - the total number of seasons a series has
+1. `numberOfSeasons` - the total number of seasons a series has

 If the `image` is an ImageObject the following properties **are required**: